Skip to main content

 6. Private Radar

-Private Radar is a Swiss company serving 140+ flight schools and aero clubs across 30+ countries.
+Private Radar is a Spain-based company (headquartered in Madrid) serving 140+ flight schools and aero clubs across 40+ countries.
 Its unique differentiator is real-time aircraft tracking integrated directly into the scheduling and management platform.

 The aircraft tracking capability is genuinely distinctive.
 With hardware installed in each aircraft, Private Radar provides live position tracking, automated flight log generation, route recording, and safety alerts for airspace intrusions or abnormal flight conditions.
 For schools that want real-time visibility into their fleet, this is a feature no other platform on this list replicates natively.

 Beyond tracking, Private Radar offers scheduling, training management with evaluations and progress tracking, a CAMO (Continuing Airworthiness Management) module, and billing.
 The platform uses a modular approach — you pay only for the modules you need.
-Competency-Based Training and Assessment (CBTA) support has been added in recent releases.
+Competency-Based Training and Assessment (CBTA) support was added in 2021 to meet EASA compliance requirements.

 The limitations are in billing flexibility and customization depth.
 There is no itemized flight pricing with separate line items and a flexible rate engine.
-Pricing is quotation-based with no published rates and no free trial, which makes evaluation harder.
+Pricing is quotation-based with no published rates, though a free trial is available upon request.
 The aircraft tracking hardware adds upfront cost and ongoing maintenance to each aircraft in your fleet.
 Accounting integrations are more limited than platforms with Sage Intacct, Exact Online, or PEPPOL support.

 Summary:

-- Limitations: Tracking hardware adds cost and complexity.
-No published pricing or free trial.
+• Limitations: Tracking hardware adds cost and complexity.
+No published pricing.
 Limited billing flexibility.
 Less customizable than some alternatives.
 Limited accounting integrations.

 7. Flylogs

-Flylogs is a Spanish company that has been growing steadily in Europe and Latin America.
+Flylogs is a Barcelona-based company (founded in 2007) that has been growing steadily across Europe.
 It targets flight schools and aero clubs with a platform covering scheduling, training, billing, and maintenance tracking.

 Summary: